voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 See the chart to the right for the specific breakdowns by percentile.

 And we can do this for each party independently.
 Republicans separate from Democrats.
-This means that any red vs blue bias on United gets cancelled out.
+This means that any red vs blue bias on Liquid gets cancelled out.

 We'll update these grades in real-time, creating a permanent accountability record.